Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q How can companies trace their controllers?
 Will companies have difficulty identifying the controllers?

-A: Companies, foreign companies and LLPs must send a notice to its directors and each member of the company who directly holds one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company (for companies) / managers and partners (for LLPs) to confirm if they are controllers or know anyone who is a controller.
-For majority of the entities, the controllers are likely to be the shareholders/partners.
+A: Companies, foreign companies and Limited Liability Partnerships (LLPs) must send a notice to their directors and each member of the company who directly hold one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company (for companies), or to managers and partners (for LLPs) to confirm if they are controllers or know anyone who is a controller.
+For the majority of the entities, the controllers are likely to be the shareholders / partners.

-If a potential controller does not respond within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company/LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 2 business days.
+If a potential controller does not respond within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company or the LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 2 business days after the end of the 30-day period.

-Companies, foreign companies and LLPs are advised to send a notice annually to its directors and each member of the company who directly holds one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company / managers and partners to confirm if they are the controllers; or if they are aware of any other controllers.
+Companies, foreign companies and LLPs are advised to send a notice annually to their directors and each member of the company who directly hold one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company, or to managers and partners to confirm if they are the controllers; or if they are aware of any other controllers.

 Q Are shareholders who own more than 25% of the entity’s shares considered controllers?
 Must their particulars be recorded in the RORC?

-A: Individuals who own more that 25% of the shares in the entity are considered to have “significant interest” in the company or foreign company and so should be recognised as controllers, and their particulars should be recorded in the entity’s RORC accordingly.
+A: Individuals who own more than 25% of the shares in the entity are considered to have “significant interest” in the company or foreign company and so should be recognised as controllers.
+Their particulars should be recorded in the entity’s RORC accordingly.

 Q I am not able to identify any controller as no one owns more than 25% shareholding in the entity.
 Does this mean there is no controller for my entity?